 SCHWAB HALL.
-Erected in 1931 with financial assistance from former steel baron Charles M. Schwab, this building houses the Marketing and Communications Office, International Education Office, Upward Bound, the Psychology Lab, the Department of Nursing, and classroom space.
+Erected in 1931 with financial assistance from former steel baron Charles M. Schwab, this building houses the Human Resources Department, Upward Bound Office, Learning Resource Center, the Psychology Lab, the Department of Nursing, and classroom space.

-LIBRARY AND LEARNING COMMONS.
-The Library and Learning Commons is a dynamic community resource, providing access to information, offering instruction, and serving a proactive leadership role in support of the mission of Saint Francis University.
+THE PASQUERILLA LIBRARY.
+The Pasquerilla Library is a dynamic community resource, providing access to information, offering instruction, and serving a proactive leadership role in support of the mission of Saint Francis University.
 The library building was originally dedicated on May 2, 1959 as the Pius XII Memorial Library.
 The building was enlarged in 1969 with a six-story addition, and was rededicated on September 9, 1989 as the Pasquerilla Library.
 Facilities include: a teaching/learning technology center, electronic classrooms, group study and seminar rooms, video and microform viewing areas, a public computer lab, and the Margaret M. Tobin Center for Archives and Special Collections.
 The Margaret M. Tobin Center for Archives and Special Collections is the home of the University archives and records center in addition to several special collections including the congressional records of Bud Shuster, the Paul Boyton Collection, History of the Dorothy Day Center, and material on Charles Schwab.

-The Library and Learning Commons provides access to its collections and online resources through the Library webpage at http://library.francis.edu.
-Access to materials not housed in the library can be obtained through interlibrary loan.
+The library provides access to its collections and online resources through the Library webpage at http://library.francis.edu.
+Access to materials not housed in the Pasquerilla Library can be obtained through interlibrary loan.
 All members of the University community may borrow materials and obtain other services from the library by presenting a valid Saint Francis University identification card.
 The library is open year-round, with the exception of official University holidays.
 A complete posting of current library policies, regular hours, services, and other general information can be found by visiting the Library webpage.

 SOUTHERN ALLEGHENIES MUSEUM OF ART.
 The Southern Alleghenies Museum of Art and its Extension facilities exist to provide dynamic cultural programming with an American perspective of the visual arts to the diverse people who inhabit the Southern Alleghenies mountain region.
 The intent of the museum is to develop an understanding and appreciation of American art from a broad and historical perspective as well as from a contemporary state and regional one.